 - In a large skillet, heat the butter on low heat.
 Add the onion and while stirring occasionally, cook until the onions are softened and just beginning to darken, about 7-10 minutes.
 Stir in the garlic and cook for 30 more seconds.

-- Add to the skillet the squash, salt, and pepper and while stirring occasionally, cook until squash is softened though still a bit crisp, about 7-10 minutes Season with salt and pepper and then stir in the diced green chiles and cilantro.
+Add to the skillet the squash, salt, and pepper and while stirring occasionally, cook until squash is softened though still a bit crisp, about 7-10 minutes.
+Stir in the diced green chiles and cilantro.
 Taste and add more salt and pepper if needed.

 - Finish with a squirt of lime juice and serve warm.